FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 Development and Cleeves.
 The DAC aimed to continue to self-develop and partner with other

-developers, as well as local and national agencies, to transform strategic sites.--- 6
+developers, as well as local and national agencies, to transform strategic sites.
+---
+6

 Innovate Limerick would continue to maximise the benefits and strengths arising in